powerhousepro69/videoinfox/readme.md

      - Make Playlist to save the Play Queue as a new playlist.

-     - Default Directories to Playlist to save a recursive listing of Default Directories 1-4.
-       Note: This will create a searchable list of all videos by keyword for -Playlist Find.
+     - Default Directories can be saved as a playlist. -Playlist Find and search . then -Make Playlist

 #### *Watch*